AlexSilvaa9/GymDiaryFrontReact/README.md

 ## Getting Started

-To get started with FitTrack on your local machine, follow these steps:
+To get started with GymDiary on your local machine, follow these steps:

 ### Prerequisites